ashwin-0911/cli-backend/README.md

 ### Redis volume

-Redis data persists using a Docker volume (redis-data) to ensure visibility timeout logic works reliably across restarts.
+Redis state is stored in a Docker volume (`redis-data`) to preserve job data, retry counts, and visibility timeout information across restarts.

 ## Testing

-Run all unit tests:
+Run the full test suite:

 ```
 pytest
 ```

-Tests cover:
+Covered scenarios:

-- Job creation and status updates
+* Job creation and metadata
-- Dequeueing and requeueing
+* Job dequeue and requeue
-- Retry logic and visibility timeout handling
+* Retry logic up to `max_retries`
+* Visibility timeout recovery
+* Status endpoint accuracy

 ## CI/CD

-CI workflow is defined in `.github/workflows/ci.yml`.
+CI is configured using GitHub Actions (`.github/workflows/ci.yml`).
 It:

+* Uses `ubuntu-latest` runner
-- Sets up Python 3.11
+* Sets up Python 3.11
-- Installs development dependencies
+* Installs all test dependencies
-- Runs unit tests with pytest
+* Runs all tests with `pytest`
-- Fails on any test error (exit code ≠ 0)
+* Fails the build if any test fails (exit code != 0)

 ## Design Decisions

-- Redis as the job store was chosen for fast access, sorted set support, and visibility timeout patterns.
+* Redis was chosen for its atomic operations, support for sorted sets (for prioritization), and TTL-based recovery mechanisms.
-- UUIDs for job IDs ensure traceability across distributed workers.
-- Dockerized architecture allows easy horizontal scaling, batch simulation, and cross-environment use.
-- Batch processing ensures emulator booting is amortized over multiple jobs, improving efficiency.
+* Jobs use UUIDs for global traceability.
+* Docker-based horizontal scaling makes it easy to spawn multiple workers with a single flag.
+* Visibility timeout ensures fault-tolerance for jobs stuck due to system issues.
+* Batch execution amortizes expensive emulator boot time.

 ## License

 MIT License.
-See LICENSE for details.
+See `LICENSE` file for full terms.